 A questionnaire on the role of R&R in national disposal programmes was issued to NEA member countries in 2008.
 The tabulated responses (updated in 2010) were found to be very helpful in illustrating areas of general agreement, of significant difference, or ripe for further discussion and investigation.

-Proceedings of the International Conference and Dialogue will be issued in early 2012.
-Meanwhile, major findings are summarised on the conference page linked here.
+Proceedings of the International Conference and Dialogue can be found here.

 The original “vision” (2007) lays out the programme of work for the RWMC to develop state-of-the-art guidance on reversibility and retrievability concepts in relation to stepwise decision making.